bg-write/chatGPT-cheatsheet/README.md

 ### Obtaining an API key

 After you've created an OpenAI account, head to the [API keys](https://platform.openai.com/account/api-keys) page and follow its steps.
+(And always keep this safe and secret!)

 ### Examples of API usage

 The OpenAI API can do a lot of various things - it's a powerful tool meant to be used for a wide range of problems.
-OpenAI's [Examples](https://platform.openai.com/examples) page includes a long list of example application that use ChatGPT in different use cases.
+OpenAI's [Examples](https://platform.openai.com/examples) page includes a long list of example applications that use ChatGPT in different use cases.
 Some overall categories of these examples include:

-- Language tasks: these include generating prose, summarizing documents, and translating text between languages.
+- **Language tasks**: generating prose, summarizing documents, and translating text between languages.
-- Conversational AI: create chatbots (which we do in our example Python files), virtual assistants, and customer support systems.
+- **Conversational AI**: create chatbots (which we do in our example Python files in this guide), virtual assistants, and customer support systems.
-- Content creation: generate articles, blog posts, and product descriptions.
+- **Content creation**: generate articles, blog posts, and product descriptions.
-- Data analysis: analyze large datasets and extract insights.
+- **Data analysis**: analyze large datasets and extract insights.
-- Productivity tools: automate tedious tasks or decision making like to-do lists, writing emails, or even playing chess.
+- **Productivity tools**: automate tedious tasks or decision making like to-do lists, writing emails, or even playing chess.

 ![image](https://doodleipsum.com/700x700?bg=D96363&i=c0d1afba2fed7fef82cfc60fbf999cf7)